Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Introduction

 Nevertheless, the main outcome of the DNS is often primarily expressed in a statistical description of the flow, and an argument can be made that it must, to a degree, be robust to small numerical errors, the origin of which may be both discretization and the precision of arithmetics.
-Indeed, there are already documented successful attempts in using FP32 for DNS of homogeneous isotropic turbulence (HIT)~\citep{homann2007impact, yeung2015extreme, yeung2018effects, yeung2020advancing}, with no discernible differences observed between the FP32 and FP64 runs.
+Indeed, there are already documented successful attempts in using FP32 for DNS of homogeneous isotropic turbulence (HIT)~\citep{homann2007impact, yeung2015extreme, yeung2018effects, yeung2020advancing}, with no discernible differences observed between the FP32 and FP64 simulations.
 While this is very encouraging, to trigger a shift across the wider high-fidelity CFD community, it is necessary for similar evidence to emerge across a broader range of flow cases and numerical techniques.
-The goal of the current work is to be a step in that direction, and toward a deeper understanding of the potential impact of lower floating precision on high-fidelity CFD.
+The goal of the current work is to be a step in that direction\revdd{,}{} and toward a deeper understanding of the potential impact of lower floating precision on high-fidelity CFD.
 This builds on some preliminary work performed by Karp et al.~\cite{karp2023,karp2024-ctr,karp2025robustness}, and should be viewed as an extension of the existing evidence in the literature by investigating a wider range of solvers, flows, and arithmetic precisions.

-To that end, our study makes use of four different solvers (Neko, SSDC, Simson, PadeLibs), that differ in both the formulation of the governing equations and the approach to discretization.
-We consider four use cases, with a focus on wall-bounded flows mostly in the turbulent regime.
-The latter is motivated partially by the scientific interests of the authors, but also by the fact that turbulence near the wall has a particularly rich and complex structure that could potentially be disrupted due to floating point errors.
+To that end, our study employs four different solvers (Neko, SSDC, Simson, PadeLibs) which differ in both the formulation of the governing equations and the approach to discretization.
+We consider four use cases, with a focus on wall-bounded flows mainly in the turbulent regime.
+The latter is motivated, in part, by the scientific interests of the authors, but also by the fact that turbulence near the wall has a particularly rich and complex structure that could potentially be disrupted due to floating-point errors.
 The four use cases cover several important flow classes: internal flows (the channel flow test case), transition to turbulence (the Tollmien-Schlichting wave test case), external flows over bluff bodies (flow around a cylinder), and external flows with influence of compressibility (the NACA-0012 case).